frend/frend.co/_components/offcanvas/offcanvas.md

 A common interface pattern for navigation on small viewports, the off-canvas component consists of a hidden panel and button toggling its visibility.

-Aria-roles play an important role, `aria-hidden` is toggled when the panel is opened or closed to preserve consistency between the DOM & the accessibility tree, `aria-controls` are used to link the relevant buttons and panels.
+ARIA roles play an important role; `aria-hidden` is toggled when the panel is opened or closed to preserve consistency between the DOM and the accessibility tree, and `aria-controls` are used to link the relevant buttons and panels.

-No assumption is made about the panel containing navigation hence the lack of an `aria-role=”navigation”`, the component is simply defined as a collapsible section of the document.
+No assumption is made about the panel containing navigation hence the lack of an `aria-role="navigation"`.
+The component is simply defined as a collapsible section of the document.
 If navigation is contained within the panel, you can define a `<nav>` element for correct interpretation by the browser.

-Keyboard navigation is enabled by default, the `ESC` key will close the panel and focusable elements within the panel aren't accessible if closed.
+Keyboard navigation is enabled by default, and the `ESC` key will close the panel and focusable elements within the panel aren't accessible if closed.
 Focus is applied to the panel when open to maintain the correct tab order.

-##Usage
+## Usage

 Offcanvas relies on both a panel, a close button and either an open or toggle button.